 If users spend more than just a couple of seconds checking your products out, that probably means they are interested in buying them.
 They are checking for product specifications, shipping information and doing the calculation whether or not the product prices fit their budget.
 If they decide to buy the products, chances are they would be interested in buying more.
 So, why not encourage them to spend more money by offering a Related Products option?

 Consumerism at its finest.

-The “Add to Wishlist” option
+The “Add to Wishlist” option to the Product pages